 In case you’ve never heard of it, Carnaval de Quebec is a winter extravaganza where people gather to celebrate the frosty season…outdoors!
 The event is over 3 weeks long and it has an action-packed schedule featuring street parades, canoe races, ice sculpture competitions, dance parties, snow baths (that’s exactly what it sounds like) and more.

 I braved the cold for a long weekend, and aside from joining in on the carnival fun, I also ended up discovering that Quebec City is a magical destination in the wintertime.
 Carnaval de Quebec may be the main event of the season, but there’s still quite a bit of fun to be had around town the rest of winter.
-Here are just a few ideas for anyone brave enough to plan a trip:
+So with that in mind, here are a few ideas for enjoying Quebec City in winter:

 Join the carnival winter madness

 If you can time your visit to coincide with Carnaval de Quebec, you should definitely do so!
 This festival is all about embracing winter to the fullest and enjoying all the fun that comes with the cold temperatures, ice, and snow.
 Carnaval de Quebec sets up on the Plains of Abraham and you can enjoy everything from dog sledding and sleigh rides, to ice fishing and tubing.
 It’s fun for all ages.
 You can even visit the carnival’s mascot, Bonhomme, who lives in the Ice Palace for the duration of the Carnaval.
 He’s a jolly one!